 And many times, you can earn credit line increases or graduate from a secured to an unsecured card by making a specified number of on-time monthly payments.

-However, many still don't want to tie up hundreds of dollars in cash in order to get accepted on a credit card application.
+However, many still don’t want to tie up hundreds of dollars in cash in order to get accepted on a credit card request form.
 What are the other options?

 Unsecured Credit Cards for bad credit

 Some companies will allow you an unsecured credit card for bad credit users, but it may depend on precisely how bad your credit history is.
 Other companies may not care about the exact credit score and may not even run a credit check.